4p0pt0Z/ML-KWS-for-MCU/README.md

 The scripts are adapted from [Tensorflow examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/speech_commands) and some are repeated here for the sake of making these scripts self-contained.

-To train a DNN with 3 fully-connected layers with 128 neurons in each layer, run:
+To train a DNN with 3 fully-connected layers with 128 neurons in each layer (deployed DNN has 144 neurons per layer), run:

 ```
 python train.py --model_architecture dnn --model_size_info 128 128 128